-This next algorithm is an adaptation of Gonzalez's Farthest Point Heuristic (FPH) algorithm, originally developed as an approximation algorithm for the K-center problem [10].
-We apply the FPH algorithm to the MFPA problem, with a modification in which we optimize the placement of the backbone node within each cluster.
-Specifically, the modified algorithm works as follows: Initialize the algorithm by placing an MBN on top an arbitrary RN, and assign all RNs to this MBN.
+This next algorithm is simply an adaptation of Gonzalez's Farthest Point Heuristic (FPH) [9], with an additional optimization step tailored to our setting.
+The algorithm works as follows: Initialize the algorithm by placing an MBN on top an arbitrary RN, and assign all RNs to this MBN.
 Place the next MBN on top of the RN farthest from its assigned MBN, and re-assign RNs to their nearest MBN.
 Repeat the previous step until all K MBNs are placed.
 The above placement can be "optimized" by moving each MBN to the 1-center location of its assigned RNs.
 The running time of the unoptimized version of this algorithm is $O(N \log K)$ , and using a practical 1-center algorithm [1], the optimized version takes $O(KN \log N)$ time.